-Once upon a time, when I was a kid around age 12 or 13, on a beautiful summer day with the forever memorable sound of cicadas humming away in Highland Park, Illinois, my mother came into my upstairs bedroom unannounced (as she had a penchant for doing) and said in a clearly annoyed/critical/questioning tone of voice, “WHAT ARE YOU DOING??”
-I was sitting in the soft tweed upholstered rocking armchair (the only comfortable piece of furniture in my room that I shared with my “goody-two-shoes” older brother Neal) rocking and spinning around lazily (I think it was a Lazy Boy recliner).
+Once upon a time, when I was a kid around age 12 or 13, on a beautiful summer day with the forever memorable sound of seven year cicadas humming away in leafy suburban Highland Park, Illinois, my mother came into my bedroom unannounced (as she had a penchant for doing) and said in a clearly annoyed/critical/questioning tone of voice, “WHAT ARE YOU DOING??”
+I was sitting in the circa 1960’s soft tweed upholstered swiveling armchair (the only comfortable piece of furniture in my room that I shared with my “goody-two-shoes” older brother Neal) rocking and spinning around lazily.
+I think it was a Lazy Boy recliner.
 I cautiously answered, “I’m uh… doing nothing.”
-I remember her looking at me in a peculiar way that expressed equal parts confusion and parental disdain.
-She shook her head ever so slightly and continued towards my clothes dresser where she then proceeded to engage in a semi-predictable Oedipal Jewish mother ritual.
-In this sociocultural sacrament she would noisily “rustle around” in my drawer folding and refolding, arranging and rearranging my small to medium size Fruit of the Looms (white t-shirts and underwear) until her maternal compulsion mysteriously subsided….and then would disappear from the room, always closing the mirror-backed bedroom door behind her in a certain way that seemed to subliminally whisper, “See, I’m giving you your blessed “privacy” and “personal freedom”….but you really have none buster….so GET UP and DO SOMETHING PRODUCTIVE!!!”
+I remember her looking at me in a peculiar way that expressed equal parts confusion and critical parental disdain.
+She shook her head ever so slightly and continued towards my tall clothes dresser where she then proceeded to engage in a predictable Oedipal Jewish mother OCD ritual.
+In this particular secular sacrament she would noisily “rustle around” in my drawers folding and refolding, arranging and rearranging my boys small to medium sized white t-shirts and Fruit of the Loom underwear until her organizing compulsion mysteriously subsided….and then would disappear from the room, always closing the mirror-backed bedroom door behind her in a certain way that seemed to subliminally say, “See, I’m giving you your privacy and personal freedom….but you really have none buster (or “kiddo”)….so GET THE HELL UP and DO SOMETHING PRODUCTIVE!!!”

-If dualistic thinking is generally defined as a mind caught neurotically and/or anxiously between polar opposites and Buddhism seeks to transcend such forms of human suffering and mental illusions, then perhaps I now have a much better idea as to what I was actually “doing” on that Lazy Boy rocking chair in my mid 60’s plaid and madras patterned bedroom (with matching twin plaid and madras bed covers) on a warm summers day so very long ago.
+If dualistic thinking is generally defined as a mind caught neurotically conflicted between polar opposites and Buddhism seeks to transcend such forms of human suffering and mental illusion, then perhaps I now at this very moment have a much better idea as to what I was actually “doing” on that Lazy Boy rocking chair in my mid 60’s plaid and madras patterned bedroom with matching twin plaid and madras bed covers on a warm summer day so very long ago.
 I was in fact DOING NOTHING, but i didn’t realize until now that I was doing nothing effortlessly and purposefully.
 And in so doing, I was working on becoming a mindful and consciously lazy adult human being.
 Of course I was also beginning to practice the stealthy art of adolescent multi-tasking by being both lazy and passive-aggressive at the same time.
 Two extra Bobby Hull/Stan Mikita Chicago Blackhawks slapshot goals for me.
-“Shot and a SCORE!!!”
+“It’s a Shot and a SCORE!!!”